A Complete PCI DSS Compliance Guide for Mid-Sized Businesses

 • The cost of conducting forensic investigations to discover the cause of the data breach

 You’ll likely face lawsuits in case any customer data gets compromised due to PCI DSS violations.
-There are many instances where organizations paid more than $40.9 million for a data breach for putting an estimated 100 million bank cards at risk.
+In many instances, organizations paid more than $40.9 million for a data breach, putting an estimated 100 million bank cards at risk.

-Putting the bank card information of clients at risk can result in irreversible damage to a company’s reputation, in addition to other related expenses incurred by the business.
+Putting clients’ bank card information at risk can result in irreversible damage to a company’s reputation, in addition to other related expenses incurred by the business.
 Failing to provide a safe and secure PCI environment will result in a lack of trust in your organization.

 Non-compliance with PCI can also indirectly lead to revenue loss.
 This can be due to the loss of customers as well as dealing with penalties and lawsuits that can impact the overall balance sheet.